 Team of Spanish Translators in Los Angeles

-Lucy Rivero is a hostess, TV anchorwoman, Spanish translator
+Lucy Rivero is a hostess, TV anchorwoman, Spanish translator and interpreter, entrepreneur.

 Below is a description of herself using her own words:

 My strong suit is in: Spanish translation, interpretation,